John Carr (architect): Career

-He served as bridgemaster for both the North and West Ridings of Yorkshire, leaving a legacy of countless bridges the majority of which still stand today.
-The more than 60 bridges built or altered by Carr still serve the backbone of North Yorkshire's road transport network.
+He served as bridgemaster for both the North and West Ridings of Yorkshire, leaving a legacy of many bridges, the majority of which still stand today.
+The more than sixty bridges built or altered by Carr still serve the backbone of North Yorkshire's road-transport network.
 Carr was Lord Mayor of York in 1770 and 1785.

 His commissions for country houses included model villages and farms, stable blocks, a variety of gate lodges and gateways, garden temples and other ornamental buildings.
-Notable among them his works for the estates of Harewood and Wentworth Woodhouse.
+Notable among them his works for the estates of Harewood House and Wentworth Woodhouse.

 He took particular care with their planning and construction to maximise value for money for both the immediate patron and for the buildings' future long-term maintenance.
 He used traditional materials and methods of construction where these had proved sound, but adopted new methods and materials where these could be shown to have an advantage.
-His training as a stonemason naturally led him to build in that material.
-In particular he enjoyed using 'great' stones as at Tabley House.
-He liked well proportioned rooms which were satisfactory living spaces with or without decorative enrichment.
+His training as a stonemason naturally led him to build in that material; in particular, he enjoyed using 'great' stones as at Tabley House.
+He liked well-proportioned rooms which were satisfactory living spaces with or without decorative enrichment.
 In his view the latter could be provided later if money permitted.
 As a result, most of his buildings were completed and because of the soundness of construction most survive.

-Among the buildings accessible in whole or part to the public today are Buxton Crescent, Newark Town Hall, virtually all his bridges, Harewood House, Tabley House, Clifton House (a museum in Rotherham), Lytham Hall and Fairfax House at 27 Castlegate York, now the headquarters of York Civic Trust.
+Among the buildings accessible in whole or part to the public today are Buxton Crescent, Newark Town Hall, virtually all his bridges, Harewood House, Tabley House, Clifton House (now a museum in Rotherham), Lytham Hall and Fairfax House at 27 Castlegate York, now the headquarters of York Civic Trust.